OihaneGomez/SmiWork/README.md

-# SmiWork: An interactive Smart Mirror Platform for Workplace Healt Promotion
+# SmiWork: An interactive Smart Mirror Platform for Workplace Health Promotion

 Based on:  [Magic Mirror by Michael Teeuw](https://magicmirror.builders/)